 Coinbase operates legally within all 50 states within the US, whereas Kraken has yet to become compliant with Washington and New York State regulatory laws.

-Both support many different currencies, including the most popular, and both learned their lesson from Mt Gox and designed highly secure exchanges.
+Both support many currencies, including the most popular, and both learned their lesson from Mt Gox and designed highly secure exchanges.

 Kraken is best suited to seasoned crypto traders with its incredibly low exchange fees, advanced order features, and advanced trading options such as futures and margin trading.